eterX/cpp-programming/2.4a-Fixed width integers and the unsigned controversy/README.md

 | int64_t	| 8 byte signed	| -9,223,372,036,854,775,808 to 9,223,372,036,854,775,807 |
 | uint64_t	| 8 byte unsigned	| 0 to 18,446,744,073,709,551,615 |

-C++ officaially adopted these fixed-width integers as part of C++11.
+C++ officially adopted these fixed-width integers as part of C++11.
 They can be accessed by including the **cstdint** header.
 Here's an example:

 ```
 #include <iostream>